-The goal of the seventh-grade program is to break away from the typical classroom lecture style of teaching.
-The seventh-grade students will be active participants in learning while connecting more deeply with each other.
-This year we are offering something new and exciting for our seventh graders.
-We have four amazing educational field trips led by Tzedek America (tzedekamerica.org) a local non-profit organization.
-Our students will get an excellent hands-on experience in Social Justice which is an integral part of our program.
+One of the goals of the seventh and eighth-grade programs is to break away from the typical classroom lecture style of teaching.
+Our seventh & eighth-grade students will be active participants in learning while connecting more deeply with each other and the community around them.
+For the second year, we are offering three amazing educational field trips led by Tzedek America www.tzedekamerica.org a local non-profit organization.
+Our students will experience hands-on and learn different aspects of Social Justice, which is an integral part of our program.

 • Mensches (people of honor and integrity)

 • Tzadikim (people of righteousness)

 By instilling a connection to Jewish tradition, rituals, Torah, history, and Hebrew, we strengthen a student’s Jewish identity.